isgasho/xs/README.md

 Chaffing and tunnels, if specified, are set up during initial client->server connection.
 Packets from the client local port(s) are sent through the main secured connection to the server's remote port(s), and vice versa, tagged with a chaff or tunnel specifier so that they can be discarded as chaff or de-multiplexed and delivered to the proper tunnel endpoints, respectively.

 ### Accounts and Passwords
-Within the hkexpasswd/ directory is a password-setting utility.
-HKExSh uses its own password file distinct from the system /etc/passwd to authenticate clients, using standard bcrypt+salt storage.
-This is currently done to allow alternate login credentials via hkexsh vs. console/ssh login, due to the experimental nature of the program.
-At some point in the future an option to use the system's /etc/passwd and /etc/shadow may be implemented, making the use of the auxilliary hkexpasswd utility optional or obsolete.
+Within the xspasswd/ directory is a password-setting utility.
+XS uses its own password file distinct from the system /etc/passwd to authenticate clients, using standard bcrypt+salt storage.
+This is currently done to allow alternate login credentials via xs vs. console/ssh login, due to the experimental nature of the program.
+At some point in the future an option to use the system's /etc/passwd and /etc/shadow may be implemented, making the use of the auxilliary xspasswd utility optional or obsolete.

 HERRADURA KEX